StereoD-Development/flaunch/doc/build_commands.md

 When working with COMMAND_LISTS and functions there may be a scenario where you need to return from the current scope

 # Comand Expansion (...
 Notation)
-Occasionally, we have to handle command line arguments in a list fashion.
+Occasionally, we have to handle command line arguments in a list fashion however, by default, any expanded varable is considered a single argument (`shlex.split()` is run on the raw, unexpanded command which holds things like paths together but whitespace out of quote will delimit).

 For example:

 ```yaml
 props: